The process of conveyancing involves interaction with many types of professionals including estate agents.

 Switching to a different type of agency agreement is a viable option.
 You may currently have a sole agency agreement or a sole selling rights agreement.

 Each has distinct terms regarding how you can work with other estate agents.
-A sole agency agreement allows you to sell the property independently without paying commission to the original agent.
+A sole agency agreement allows you to sell the property independently without paying a commission to the original agent.

 However, with a sole selling rights agreement, the agent gets a commission regardless of who sells the property.
 Understanding these differences is key to making an informed decision about changing your agreement type.